Fanny Ambjörnsson

 About me

 I have been working as a researcher and teacher at the Section for Gender Studies since 2001.
-As of 2012 I also work as director of studies for first- and second-cycle education.
+Since 2021 I am appointed as a full time professor.

 Research

-Research interests: constructions of gender and sexuality among adolescent girls, LGBT youth, intersectionality and queer theory, resistance studies and cultural studies.
+Research interests: constructions of gender and sexuality among adolescent girls, LGBT youth, intersectionality and queer theory, queer temporality, feminist och queer perspectives on care

-Since then, my research interests have centred on gender constructions, particularly in relation to youth and femininity, but I have also focused on how gender is created in relation to other power structures in society, such as sexuality, class and age.
-For example, based on queer and post-structuralist theory, I have studied how notions of the normal girl must be understood in relation to constructions of class and sexuality.
+Since then, my research interests have centred on gender constructions, particularly in relation to youth and femininity, but also in relation to power structures such as sexuality, class and age.
+For example, based on queer and post-structuralist theory, I have studied how specific forms of heteronormativity are central to the formations of the ”normal girl”.
 My interest in queer theory has also resulted in an introductory book on queer theory and activism, “Vad är queer?”
 [What is queer?]
-(Natur & Kultur 2006).
+(Natur & Kultur 2006, second revised edition 2016).

-While the thesis dealt with normalisation processes among high school girls, another focus has been to investigate how gender is created at a younger age.
-The project “Genusskapande och normaliseringsprocesser” [Gender formation and normalisation processes] (funded by Fas/Forte) focused mainly on how parents of young children discuss and act around their children with regard to gender.
-The project resulted in the book “Rosa – den farliga färgen” [Pink – the dangerous colour] (Ordfront 2011), in which I discuss contemporary conceptions of femininity, class, sexuality and age, based on attitudes of preschool children, queer youth and parents of young children towards the loaded colour pink.
+While the dissertation dealt with normalization processes among high school-aged girls, another focus has been to investigate how gender takes form at younger ages.
+The project “Genusskapande och normaliseringsprocesser” [Gender formation and normalisation processes] (funded by Fas/Forte) focuses primarily on how parents of young children discuss and act around their children with regard to gender.
+The project resulted in the book “Pink – the dangerous color” (Ordfront 2011), in which I discuss contemporary notions of femininity, class, sexuality, and age, based on, among other things, the attitudes of parents of young children and preschoolers toward the culturally charged color pink.

-The relationship between age, aging and normative life scripts on the one hand – and sexuality, family formation and gender on the other – has been the focus of another project of mine, where I studied how young LGBTQ people (20-30 years old) challenge, renegotiate and relate to the majority society.
-The project is part of a larger study called “Queerkids, baby-butchar och lesbianer.
-Livsvillkor och motståndsstratregier bland två generationer hbt-kvinnor” [Queer kids, baby butches and lesbians: Living conditions and resistance strategies among two generations of LBT women] (funded by Fas/Forte), which is conducted in collaboration with gender studies scholar Janne Bromseth.
-The intention has been to compare young queer activists with older lesbian women and transgender people in order to see how constructions of gender and sexuality change with time, age and generation.
-The study has resulted in, for example, the anthology ”Livslinjer.
-Berättelser om ålder, genus och sexualitet” [Lifelines: Stories about age, gender and sexuality] (Makadam 2010).
+The relationship between age, aging, normative life courses on the one hand, and sexuality, family formation, and gender on the other, has been central to another of my projects, in which I have examined how young LGBTQ people (between the ages of 20 and 30) challenge, negotiate, and relate to mainstream society.
+The project is part of a larger study entitled “Queerkids, baby butches, and lesbians.
+Living conditions and resistance strategies among two generations of LGBTQ women” (funded by Fas/Forte), which was conducted together with gender studies scholar Janne Bromseth.
+Based on theories of queer temporality, we examined how constructions of gender and sexuality interact with time, age, and generation.
+The study has resulted in, among other things, the anthology “Lifelines.
+Stories about age, gender, and sexuality” (Makadam 2010).

 Research projects